bvchnguyen/IntroOct2024/notes/day-1-review.md

 Which is the *right* way to do it?
 Why give preference to automated tests?

-Automated should the developer's choice or process when writing code, but all code should be manually tested as well (maybe by different branch of )
+Automated should the developer's choice or process when writing code, but all code should be manually tested as well (maybe by different team in the development cycle)

 ### Extra Credit